 Minimizes Pressure Ulcers

-This statistic tells you the percent of long-term patients who suffered from new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are a reliable measure of the quality of nursing care a nursing home provides.
+This statistic measures the percent of long-term residents which suffer from pressure ulcers.
+Many experts believe that pressure ulcers are a great barometer of the quality of nursing care a facility provides.

 Minimizes Serious Falls